ushahidi/sucka/README.md

 ## Writing your own sucka

 Need a data source sucked?
 We can make that happen.
 Here's how to contribute your own `sucka` module.
+(Note that if you're more comfortable in Python, [here's a separate set of instructions](https://github.com/ushahidi/suckapy).)

 ### Down n' Dirty